Sacred Harp: Other books with the title Sacred Harp

 The Sacred Harp was a popular name for 19th century hymn and tune books, with no fewer than four bearing the title.
 The first of these was compiled by John Hoyt Hickok and printed in Lewistown, Pennsylvania in 1832.
 The second was compiled by Lowell and Timothy Mason and printed in Cincinnati, Ohio in 1834, as part of the "better music" movement mentioned above.
 The publisher released their book as a shape note edition, while they preferred to urbanize their audience by releasing a round note edition.

 The third Sacred Harp was the one by B. F. White and E. J. King (1844), the origin of today's Sacred Harp singing tradition.

 Lastly, according to W. J. Reynolds, writing in Hymns of Our Faith, there was yet a fourth Sacred Harp – The Sacred Harp published by J. M. D. Cates in Nashville, Tennessee in 1867.

-Comedic parody

-In order to increase accessibility to the Sacred Harp tunes, Jo Puma - Wild Choir Music was published by the Machinists Union Press, combining the unaltered Sacred Harp arrangements with new secular lyrics by Secretary Michael.